Source (comics): History

-The Source is the source of all that exists.
-Mostly associated with the New Gods, the Source is the supposed origin of the Godwave that gave the "gods" of the DC Universe their divine abilities.
-Lying at the edge of the known universe in the Promethean Galaxy is the Source Wall, which protects the Source, and traps all those who attempt to pass beyond it by turning them to stone and making them a permanent part of it.
+The Source is depicted as a creator deity, responsible for all that exists in the known universe.
+Mostly associated with the New Gods, the Source is the supposed origin of the "Godwave" that gave the "gods" of the DC Universe their divine abilities.
+At the edge of the Promethean Galaxy is the "Source Wall", which prevents the Source from being directly seen; those who have tried are instantly turned to stone and forcibly merged with the Wall.

 Death of the New Gods

-While investigating the death of the New Gods, Metron encountered the Source.
-The Source revealed it was behind the deaths to build a new "Fifth World".
-It revealed that the most powerful gods of three pantheons of the Second World—the "Old Gods"—attacked it and caused it to split into separate beings.
-The other being evolved into the Anti-Life entity.
+While investigating the death of the New Gods, Metron became the first being to make contact with the Source.
+The Source explained that the deaths were part of a larger plan to build a new "Fifth World".

+When pressed by Metron, it also revealed that the most powerful gods of three pantheons of the Second World - the "Old Gods" - had attacked it in the past, triggering a split in its essence that brought forth the Anti-Life Equation.
 In retribution, the Source destroyed the Old Gods and created the New Gods.
-However, its diminished state caused the New Gods to be flawed.
+However, its diminished state caused the New Gods to be born with serious flaws.
 The Source sought to reunite with its other half and start anew.
-It took advantage of the actions of Lex Luthor and Rip Hunter to create the 52 worlds of the multiverse to ease the reunion.
-Using its agent, Infinity-Man, to kill the New Gods and store their souls in a second Source Wall and Mister Miracle as the user of the Anti-Life Equation, the Source was able to breach the primary Source Wall and reunited with its Anti-Life half.
-With all the New Gods dead but one, the Source traveled to Apokolips to confront the final god, Darkseid, and complete his task.
-Darkseid had devised a method to tap into the power of the souls of the New Gods which were being stored in the second Source Wall, giving him equal footing with the Source, until Superman intervened, allowing the Source to deploy his trump card, Orion, who shared Darkseid's access to this power.
-While Darkseid and Orion fought, with Orion eventually defeating him, the Source merges New Genesis and Apokolips into a single planet.
+It takes advantage of the actions of Lex Luthor and Rip Hunter to create the 52 worlds of the multiverse to ease the reunion.
+Using its agent, Infinity-Man, to kill the New Gods and store their souls in a second Source Wall and Mister Miracle as the user of the Anti-Life Equation, the Source breaches the primary Source Wall and reunites with its Anti-Life half.

+With all the New Gods dead but one, the Source travels to Apokolips to confront the final god, Darkseid.
+Darkseid had devised a method to tap into the power of the souls of the New Gods which were being stored in the second Source Wall, giving him equal footing with the Source.
+However, Superman intervenes, allowing the Source to deploy Orion against Darkseid.
+With the two sides distracted, the Source then successfully merges New Genesis and Apokolips into a single planet, signaling the birth of the Fifth World.